philou/built-in-quality-game/Rules.md

 Experience the increase in value delivery as we add more built-in quality to our software development process.

-The material is built to be as self-explantory as possible.
+The material is built to be as self-explanatory as possible.
 So it should be possible to have people play without reading the full instructions up-front.

 ## Typical Game Workflow